Kerala Nature & Pilgrimage Tour

 Day 4: Kanyakumari – Rameshwaram (325kms) (B)

-Drive to Rameshwaram, check in at the hotel.
+Drive to Rameshwaram, check-in at the hotel.
 Later visit Ramanathaswamy Temple one of the 12 Jyotirlinga temples with the world’s longest corridor and immaculate carvings on pillars.
 The lingam in the Rameshwaram Temple was installed by Lord Rama but, the construction was led by several rulers over the centuries.
 Inside the temple, there are two lingams Ramalingam and Shivalingam (only Hindu can enter the temple sanctum).
-Lakshmana Tirtha constructed in the loving memory of Lord Lakshman, brother of Lord Rama.
+Lakshmana Tirtha was constructed in the loving memory of Lord Lakshman, brother of Lord Rama.
 Several wonderful sculptures of Lord Lakshmana have been carved out from marble and the temple has the statues of Lord Rama and Goddess Sita too which signifies the spirit of unitedness that existed between them.
 Also visit Adams Bridge the chain of reefs, sandbanks, and islets that almost connects Sri Lanka with India.
 According to legend, this is the series of stepping stones used by the monkey army, lead by Hanuman to cross the ocean in a bid to rescue Sita from the clutch of Ravana.
 Overnight at the hotel.

 🏚️ Hotel Option: Hyatt Place Rameswaram or similar.